 C shape footnote: A true C shape kite negates the need for complex bridles or supported leading edge.
 Trends too far away from C shape always sacrifice the inherent simplicity and feel, not to mention pure performance.
 A fact amply demonstrated by C-shape kites getting the 2009 World Records for outright speed sailing all classes all craft! similar delta c-shape kites have held the record for long distance speed, crossings, and are widely recognized as the ultimate elite performers in most disciplines and aspects.
 Freestyle, Surf, Speed.

 Part 2The critical difference that transformed my novelty into a new sport was Wipika.
-Around the world it was the same in every instance, pioneers like Flash Austin, Lou and crew in Maui, Peter Trow in Cali, Manu Bertin and Raphael Salles in France, Mat Colefax and Rebecca Nicholson in Australia, all committed with Wipika wings to this fledgling new sport.
-It was the breakthrough we all needed.
+Around the world it was the same in every instance, pioneers like Flash Austin, Lou and crew in Maui, Peter Trow in Cali, Manu Bertin and Raphael Salles in France, Mat Colefax and Rebecca Nicholson in Australia, we all committed to this fledgling new sport with Wipika wings.
+Wipika was the breakthrough we all needed.

 In September 1997, without any idea of how it would work I purchased a Wipika 5.0m classic wing, one of the very first ever produced!.
 Flying it for the first time I was awestruck by its potential.
 Over a decade of effort by the Legaignoux brothers of France had produced the definitive "Marine wing" or water kite, a beautiful solution to all the issues of kites on water.
 I spent the next few months discovering how to really kitesurf and giving great amusement to all observers, but for me it was pure satisfaction.
 I tried a range of boards from wakeboards to windsurfers.
 My favourite board was my 7' Bushman thruster surfboard which I fitted with my own custom deckplates, a foam sandwiched aluminium baseplate with footstraps.
 This and many other historic pieces remain in my museum today!
 My spirit of innovation ran rampant, every session trying new things, coming up with new solutions.
 The rush of discovery was a feeling so unique I wont even try to describe it.
 No matter how impossible each new level seemed I was driven and absorbed entirely in the process of progression.
 And from those first days that I got up and riding I knew where the next stage of my life lay.
 I was certain that Wipika Inflatable kite technology would revolutionize wind & water sports, and that I had a vital part to play to make it happen.